home-assistant/developers.home-assistant/docs/core/bluetooth/bluetooth_fetching_data.md

 ### ActiveBluetoothCoordinator

 Below is an example of an `ActiveBluetoothDataUpdateCoordinator`.
 Incoming data is received via `_async_handle_bluetooth_event` and processed by the integration's library.

-The `_needs_poll` function is called each time there is the Bluetooth advertisement changes to determine if an active connection to the device is needed to fetch additional data.
+The method passed to `needs_poll_method` is called each time the Bluetooth advertisement changes to determine if the method passed to `poll_method` should be called to make an active connection to the device to obtain additional data.

-If the `_needs_poll` function returns `True`, `_async_update` will be called.

 ```python
 import logging